HENDRICKS LAB | MCGILL BIOLOGY

 Hannah Owens

 Hannah is a PhD candidate in the Integrated Program in Neuroscience.
-She uses calcium imaging to study how reciprocal connections between head motor neurons and interneurons in
+She uses calcium imaging to study how reciprocal connections between head motor neurons and interneurons in C. elegans allow the animal to monitor its forward locomotion and adjust motor output accordingly.

 When she isn’t looking after her worms, you can find her cycling, canoeing, or camping.
 She also enjoys eating St-Viateur bagels, listening to way too much Taylor Swift, and petting dogs.